-Special approval must be obtained from the College President or his/her designee before any solicitation of any kind may be approved on campus, including the selling of any products or articles.
-The name of Glenville State College may not be used to secure funds for any purpose or through any means without written permission of the President or the President's designee.
+Special approval must be obtained from the University President or their designee before any solicitation of any kind may be approved on campus, including the selling of any products or articles.
+The name of Glenville State University may not be used to secure funds for any purpose or through any means without written permission of the President or the President's designee.

-College Property
+University Property

-Glenville State College programs, personnel, time, titles, and property - including equipment, systems, vehicles, information, supplies, and office space - are to be used in conducting authorized business of the College.
+Glenville State University programs, personnel, time, titles, and property - including equipment, systems, vehicles, information, supplies, and office space - are to be used only in conducting authorized business of the University.
 Use of such for personal benefit or gain may be grounds for disciplinary action.